OpenTSDB/opentsdb.net/docs/source/user_guide/query/timeseries.rst

 Your first datapoints
 ---------------------

 Without going into too much detail on how collectors send data to the TSD , you write a collector that periodically sends the current value of these datapoints for each server to the TSD.
 So the TSD can aggregate the data from multiple hosts, you tag each value with a "host" tag.
-So, if you have web servers A, B, C, etc, they each periodically send something like this to the TSD:
+So, if you have web servers A, B, C, etc., they each periodically send something like this to the TSD:

 ::